Joey Fatts

-Joey Vercher (born August 3, 1991), better known as his stage name Joey Fatts is an American rapper, songwriter and record producer from Long Beach, California.
+Joey Lee Vercher (born August 3, 1991), better known as his stage name Joey Fatts is an American rapper, songwriter and record producer from Long Beach, California.
 Fatts is signed to his own label, Cutthroat Records.
 He gained recognition by releasing the Chipper Jones series with the help of the late A$AP Yams, who helped catapult his career.
 He went on to release the other mixtapes, Ill Street Blues (2015) and I'll Call You Tomorrow (2016).

 Early life

-Vercher was born on August 3, 1991 in Long Beach, California.
+Vercher was born on August 3, 1991, in Long Beach, California.
 Vercher's mother and father are originally from Compton, but moved to Long Beach because they wanted a better life for Vercher and his older brother.
 Vercher started getting involved in gang activity in the summer of 1999, at the age of 8.
 Vercher's mother was an alcoholic and never paid any attention to him.
 When Vercher was in the fifth grade his father went to prison and left his mother alone with him and his sister.

 Vercher and his mother moved to San Fernando Valley for a while.
 At age fifteen, he moved from his mother's house to Los Angeles to play football, despite not having anywhere to live in the city.
 He slept wherever he could, his friend's garage, his girlfriend's house, the back of his 1986 Camaro, while chasing his dream of playing in college.
 When he was sixteen, one of his best friends died from a shooting and was depressed for a while.
 About six of his closest friends died from shootings while growing up.
 He soon gave up on that dream when he started gangbanging with his friends.
 By the twelfth grade, he had been arrested for robbery and stopped playing football completely.